 If you’re planning on bringing more than two young children with you to Disneyland or Disney World, you might consider multiple strollers or simply rotate who gets to ride in the stroller throughout the day.
 If you have a baby and older kids, you can also wear them in a baby carrier when everyone must take a lie-down and rest their legs (and eyes).

 Of course, you can rent a stroller instead of bringing your own stroller.
-This is particularly handy if you’ve already done away with you “at home” stroller, or if you don’t want it taking up room in your car for the journey.
+This is particularly handy if you’ve already done away with you “at home” stroller, or if you don’t want it taking up room in your car or airplane check-in allowance for the journey.

 Both Disneyland and Disney World offer stroller rentals, and you can also rent from third-party companies for the length of your stay.
-Here are the current rates for both Disney World and Disneyland stroller rentals:
+Here are the current rates for both Disney World and Disneyland stroller rentals in 2023: